sami-chaaban/starparser/README.md

 * ```--opticsless``` does not work when the second star file (```--f```) lacks an optics table or when multiple star files are being read.
 There is little incentive to fix this since few still use Relion 3.0.

 * Data mining options do not check if the subset that was created has rendered one of the optics groups void; they retain all optics groups.
+Optics groups should be modified manually.

 * ```--split_optics``` does not renumber the optics groups that were greater than 1 back to 1, although this does not affect any behavior downstream in Relion and elsewhere.